abuicke/tarot/qabalah/Qabalah.md

 ## The Sephiroth (of the macrocosm)

 Kether -
-Chokmah - The Causal Plane
+Chokmah - The Causal Plane, The Great Father
-Binah - The Great Mother
+Binah - The Causal Plane, The Great Mother
 Chesed - Karma (as cause)
 Geburah - Karma (as effect)
 Tiphareth - The Mental Plane
-Netzach -
+Netzach - The Astral Plane
-Hod -
+Hod - The Astral Plane
-Yesod - The Astral Plane
+Yesod - The Etheric Plane
-Malkuth - Material Reality
+Malkuth - The Physical Plane

 ## The Sephiroth (of manifestation)